osvlandi/osvlandi/README.md

 ## 🧭 Areas of Interest

-- AI-powered medical imaging solutions for diagnostics, monitoring, and digital devices
+- AI-powered medical imaging solutions for diagnostics, planing and monitoring.
 - Digital health product development
 - Agentic AI for healthcare workflow automation
 - Imaging biomarkers for clinical trials and drug development